Pinnoctopus bunurong: Behavior

-C. bunurong has the ability to dig into the sand quickly if in danger.
-The females of C. bunurong lay eggs that can develop well into young, and then settle to the seafloor after they have hatched.
-At night C. bunurong spends time outside of the sand searching for small crustaceans to eat.
+P. bunurong has the ability to dig into the sand quickly if in danger.
+The females of P. bunurong lay eggs that can develop well into young, and then settle to the seafloor after they have hatched.
+At night P. bunurong spends time outside of the sand searching for small crustaceans to eat.

 Conservation

 There are no specific threats to this species, and has been listed as a 'Least concern' species by the IUCN Red List due to it having a wide range, but further research is needed to know more about its population size, life history and ecology.